 |Toxungen||Yes||No||Delivered to body surface without accompanying wound

 |Venom||Yes||Yes||Delivered to internal tissues via a wound

-Poison — An exposure via self-infliction (whether on purpose or on accident).
-It doesn’t have to be just ingestion-inhalation as dermal contact are common for this as well.
+Poison — An exposure via self-infliction (whether on purpose or by accident).
+It doesn’t have to be just ingestion-inhalation as dermal contact is common for this as well.
 Licking an American Toad or Pickerel Frog is a poisonous exposure.
 Poisonous exposures are typically thought of as “passive”.
-A unique area of poisoning would be someone injecting themselves with snake venom (i.e. to produce antibodies/immunity) and wether it should be considered a poisonous (not animal mediated) or venomous (injection) injury.
+A unique area of poisoning would be someone injecting themselves with snake venom (i.e. to produce antibodies/immunity) and whether it should be considered a poisonous (not animal mediated) or venomous (injection) injury.

 Examples of poisonous herps in Kansas include True Toads (Anaxyrus spp.), Cope's/Gray Treefrog (Hyla chrysoscelis/versicolor), and Pickerel Frog (Lithobates palustris).

 Venom — Where the organism that produces the toxin(s) is the one delivering said toxin to the person-historically this has been via a bite or other means of mechanical injury or wound (injection typically).
 Venomous exposure is typically thought of as “active”, however, there are some exceptions with some species of caterpillars that always have erect spines to result in envenomation if touched and don’t have to actively do anything different even in reflex to deliver the toxin.